katiedavis/working-guide/APP.md

 };
 ```

-FYI: React-HTML provides us a component that replaces a standard static HTML
+👩🏻‍🏫: React-HTML provides us a component that replaces a standard static HTML
 file like ie: `index.html` and it includes a div with an id 'app', which will
 come in handy later.
 This could be replaced by index.html, or an esj file if you
 prefered.